 This game is an Indian creation and was invented during ancient times.
 The earliest proof can be witnessed during the era of the Mahabharata and the Mughal emperors.

 Although the origin was in India, many countries have adopted it in their own way.
-Thanks to the generation of mobile phones, they can be played virtually.
+Thanks to the generation of mobile phones, they can be played virtually and players can win real cash by playing ludo online.
 Let us now know the history and invention of this beloved game.

 How was the Ludo board game invented?